ank247/BlockChain/hyperledgerFabric/README.md

          1. Digital Wallet: Identity pushed on network by each occupants
          2. Cryptographic: point-to-point exchange for trust and end-to-end control
          3. Storage: No Public Identity Information(PII) stored on public ledger.
 Only public certificate stored on ledger.

+   PROBLEMS

+    1. Participants in 'bitcoin' are large and anonymous and hard to 'track'.
+So, 'hyperledger' algo.
+    2.